projecteru/redis-cerberus/README.md

 * bind / `-b` : (integer) local port to listen; could also specified
 * node / `-n` : (address, optional) one of active node in a cluster; format should be *host:port*; could also set after cerberus launched, via the `SETREMOTES` command, see it below
 * thread / `-t` : (integer) number of threads
-* read-slave / `r` : (optional, default off) set to "1" to turn on read slave mode.
+* read-slave / `-r` : (optional, default off) set to "1" to turn on read slave mode.
 A proxy in read-slave mode won't support writing commands like `SET`, `INCR`, `PUBLISH`, and it would select slave nodes for reading commands if possible.
 For more information please read [here (CN)](https://github.com/HunanTV/redis-cerberus/wiki/%E8%AF%BB%E5%86%99%E5%88%86%E7%A6%BB).
+* read-slave-filter / `-R` : (optional, need read-slave set to 1) if multiple slaves replicating one master, use the one whose host starts with this option value; for example, you have `10.0.0.1:7000` as a master, with 2 slave `10.0.1.1:8000` and `10.0.2.1:9000`, and read-slave-filter set to `10.0.1`, then `10.0.1.1:8000` is preferred.
+Note this option is no more than a string matching, so `10.0.1.1` and `10.0.10.1` won't be different on option value `10.0.1`

 The option set via ARGS would override it in the configuration file.
 For example